PR0CK0/CS540_Project/README.md

 That's it.
 It's rather straightforward.

 ## Step 3 - Visualizing in QGIS
-* (If you're reading this, I'm gonna do it, just taking a break for tonight) Add the geom column to the parcel table or vice versa so you can add a postgis layer to display the elevation number with.
+* You have to have a geom column in the parcel_elev table to be able to represent it in QGIS
+* Run the following 'select AddGeometryColumn ('volusia', 'parcel_elev', 'geom', 2236, 'MULTIPOLYGON', 2);'
+* And run this 'update volusia.parcel_elev a set geom = p.geom from volusia.gis_parcels p where a.parid=p.altkey;'
 * Open QGIS and make sure you're connected to the server.
-Add a PostGIS layer and select what you just made.
+Add a PostGIS layer and select parcel_elev.
 Right click the layer, go to properties.
-On Symbology do Graduated.
+On Symbology do Graduated, for the symbol 'parcel_elevation'.
 Enter values for the elevation column like 0-5, 6-10, 10-20 etc., and give them each a color.
+You can specify a color graduation so it blends.